Blog-Reference and Blog-Reference Nov 9 adapted to context

 ► Enough!
 Economists, retire now!

-Related 'Just for the record: economics is dead' and 'The general theory of scientific incompetence' and 'A basket of scientific deplorables' and 'All models are false because all economists are stupid' and 'Out of science' and 'Dead men tweeting' and 'Krugman and the scientific implosion of economics' and 'It is better to be precisely right than roughly wrong' and 'Krugman is not an economist' and 'Feeble minds, shaky assumptions, and the inevitable failure of economics' and 'Heterodoxy, too, is scientific junk' and 'Economics: ‘a tale told by an idiot, full of sound and fury’?' and 'Economists and the destructive power of stupidity' and 'New economic thinking, or, let’s put lipstick on the dead pig' and 'Where economics went wrong' and 'There is no scientific elite in economics' and 'Schizonomics' and 'Economists cannot do the simple math of profit — better keep them out of politics' and 'Economics as storytelling and entertainment for the masses' and 'Econogenics in action' and 'Econogenics: economists pose a hazard to their fellow citizens' and 'Macroeconomics: Economists are too stupid for science' and 'Macroeconomics and the fake History of Economic Thought' and 'The demise of phony experts: macroeconomics is provably false' and 'First Lecture in New Economic Thinking'.
+Related 'Just for the record: economics is dead' and 'The general theory of scientific incompetence' and 'A basket of scientific deplorables' and 'All models are false because all economists are stupid' and 'Outside of science' and 'Dead men tweeting' and 'Krugman and the scientific implosion of economics' and 'It is better to be precisely right than roughly wrong' and 'Krugman is not an economist' and 'Feeble minds, shaky assumptions, and the inevitable failure of economics' and 'Heterodoxy, too, is scientific junk' and 'Economics: ‘a tale told by an idiot, full of sound and fury’?' and 'Economists and the destructive power of stupidity' and 'New economic thinking, or, let’s put lipstick on the dead pig' and 'Where economics went wrong' and 'There is no scientific elite in economics' and 'Schizonomics' and 'Economists cannot do the simple math of profit — better keep them out of politics' and 'Economics as storytelling and entertainment for the masses' and 'Econogenics in action' and 'Econogenics: economists pose a hazard to their fellow citizens' and 'Macroeconomics: Economists are too stupid for science' and 'Macroeconomics and the fake History of Economic Thought' and 'The demise of phony experts: macroeconomics is provably false' and 'First Lecture in New Economic Thinking'.